15 Bucket List Hot Spots To See the Northern Lights Starting in September

 northern lights michigan

 Find a spot along the Great Lakes of Michigan for the best viewing, preferably somewhere dark without ambient light.
-The best time to see the Aurora Borealis in Michigan is April, October, and November–though the lights tend to flare throughout the winter into spring.
+The best times to see the Aurora Borealis in Michigan are April, October, and November — though the lights tend to flare throughout the winter into spring.

 Image Credit: inigocia/Depositphotos.com.